BigGaemer/blahaj-GE/README.md

 A Minecraft mod that adds the IKEA BLÅHAJ Soft toy shark and a giant bread pillow as items.

+note that i (gæmer) am a lazy fuck and did this just to have it work on the celestia smp pack

 ![Players holding Blåhaj](./.pretty_readme/banner.png)

 | Item             | Preview                                                           | Recipe                                                                      |